-I am a PhD student and scientific assistant working with Steffen Staab and Ralf Lämmel.
-My research focus is programming with semantic data or graph data.
-I’m mainly looking into avoiding errors in programs that query and process such kind of data through type systems.
+Previously, I was a Postdoc and scientific employee working with Steffen Staab and Ralf Lämmel.
+My research focus was on programming with semantic data and graph data in general.
+My Ph.D. thesis is about avoiding runtime errors in programs that query and process such kind of data by leveraging type systems.

 MSc in Computer Science, 2013